mbhall88/TAC3_Report/README.md

 - Part B: Training, career development and timelines
 - Part C: Impact of COVID-19 pandemic

+The associated slide deck for the presentation I gave to the TAC is: <https://tac3.netlify.app>

 ## Manubot

 <!-- usage note: do not edit this section -->